 Tyres don’t have to look flat to be underinflated, so to be sure your tyres are at the correct pressure you need to check them regularly.
 We would recommend checking pressures once every two weeks and you can find the correct tyre pressure for your car in your vehicle’s manual.
 Here are a few reasons why tyre pressure is important:

-As vehicles frequently carry heavy loads, it's essential that tyres are inflated to the correct pressure.
-If a tyre is under-inflated excess heat builds up within a tyre, which greatly increases the likelihood of a rapid deflation.
+As vehicles frequently carry heavy loads, tyres must be inflated to the correct pressure.
+If a tyre is under-inflated excess heat builds up within a tyre, which greatly increases the likelihood of rapid deflation.